joesass/shortcuts/README.md

 ## chrome

 - enable chrome://flags/#show-saved-copy for offline versions of all your pages
-- Command-Option-i will toggle the dev tools
+- ⌘-⌥-i will toggle the dev tools
+- ⌘-⌥-j will open and toggle the console in devtools
-- Command-K will clear the input
+- ⌘-K will clear the input
+- ⌘-⇧-D will toggle the view of the devtools dock

 ## mac

 ### Spotlight

-- Open Spotlight Search bar with Command-Space
+- Open Spotlight Search bar with ⌘-Space
-- open a file in Finder from Spotlight results with Command-Enter
+- open a file in Finder from Spotlight results with ⌘-Enter

 ## markdown